-Manjari Narayan is a postdoctoral research scholar at the Etkinlab.
-Her current research interests combine high dimensional statistics, graphical models, network science & statistical causal inference methods to analyze interventional neuroimaging experiments as well as precision psychiatry.
+Manjari Narayan is a postdoctoral research scholar in the School of Medicine.
+Her current research interests combine high dimensional statistics, network science & statistical causal inference methods to analyze changes in brain networks either longitudinally or due to experimental perturbations.
 She received a Ph.D in Electrical Engineering from Rice University in 2016 under the supervision of Dr. Genevera Allen and a B.S in Electrical Engineering from UIUC in 2007.
+Previously, she was a postdoctoral scholar in Psychiatry under the mentorship of Amit Etkin.
 Her dissertation work has been recognized by numerous student paper awards including the 2016 ENAR Distinguished Student Paper Award from the International Biometrics Society and the 2013 best paper travel award in Pattern Recognition in Neuroimaging.

 Honors & Awards

 Distinguished Student Paper Award, International Biometrics Society, Eastern North American Region (ENAR) (2016)